reduxjs/redux/docs/tutorials/quick-start/quick-start-part-4.md

 ## What's Next?

 By now you should be comfortable working with data in the Redux store and React components.
 So far we've just used data that was in the initial state or added by the user.
-In [Part 4](./quick-start-part-4.md), we'll see how to work with data that comes from a server API.
+In [Part 5: Async Logic and Data Fetching](./quick-start-part-5.md), we'll see how to work with data that comes from a server API.